Finding branch-decompositions of matroids, hypergraphs, and more: Introduction

-As usual, we need a data structure to store partial solutions that may be extended to a branch-decomposition of width at most $k$, if it exists.
+As usual, we need a data structure to store partial solutions that may be extended to a branch-decomposition of width at most~$k$, if it exists.
 We have two important aspects here.

 First of all, we will restrict our search to a smaller set of branch-decompositions.
-Namely, if $(T',\L')$ is a given branch-decomposition of width at most $2k$ in \textsc{Branch-Width Compression}, then the algorithm will find a branch-decomposition of width at most $k$ that is \emph{totally pure with respect to $(T',\L')$}.
-To prove its correctness, in Section~\ref{sec:pure} we introduce two operations, fork and split, that can modify a branch-decomposition of width $k$ into a branch-decomposition of width at most $k$.
-By using these operations, we will show that if there is a branch-decomposition of width at most $k$, then there is a branch-decomposition of width at most $k$ that is totally pure with respect to $(T',\L')$.
+Namely, if $(T',\L')$ is a given branch-decomposition of width at most $2k$ in \textsc{Branch-Width Compression}, then the algorithm will find a branch-decomposition of width at most~$k$ which is ``well-behaved'' with respect to the given decomposition $(T',\L')$, which we call \emph{totally pure with respect to $(T',\L')$}.
+To prove that this smaller search space is sufficient to certify that branch-width is at most~$k$, in Section~\ref{sec:pure} we introduce two operations, fork and split, that can modify a branch-decomposition of width~$k$ into another branch-decomposition of width at most~$k$.
+By using these operations, we will show that if there is a branch-decomposition of width at most~$k$, then there is a branch-decomposition of width at most~$k$ that is ``well-behaved'' (totally pure) with respect to $(T',\L')$.

-Secondly, we will define a $B$-namu in Section~\ref{sec:namu}, which will be a data structure to keep partial solutions.
+Second, we will define a \emph{$B$-namu} in Section~\ref{sec:keyalg}, which will be a data structure to express partial solutions.
 Here, $B$ is going to be the boundary for some edge in $(T',\L')$.
-A $B$-namu is, roughly speaking, a subcubic tree whose incidences are decorated by subspaces of $B$ and whose edges are labeled by a nonnegative integer so that it represents the `shadow' of a branch-decomposition of width at most $k$ on $B$.
-We will define an operation $\tau$ on $B$-namus, that will compress a $B$-namu into a `compact' $B$-namu and prove that there are only finitely many compact $B$-namus of width at most $k$, when $B$ has bounded dimension and $\F$ is a finite field.
+A $B$-namu is, roughly speaking, a subcubic tree whose incidences are decorated by subspaces of $B$ and whose edges are labeled by a nonnegative integer so that it represents the ``shadow'' of a branch-decomposition of width at most~$k$ on~$B$.
+We will define an operation $\tau$ on $B$-namus that will compress a $B$-namu into a ``compact'' $B$-namu and prove that there are only finitely many compact $B$-namus of width at most~$k$, when $B$ has bounded dimension and $\F$ is a finite field.
 This operation $\tau$ on $B$-namus contains the operation to compress an integer sequence introduced by Bodlaender and Kloks~\cite{BK1996} for their work on tree-decompositions.

-In the previous work \cite{JKO2016}, the authors found a similar algorithm for path-decompositions of a subspace arrangement.
+In the previous work \cite{JKO2016}, the authors found a similar algorithm for path-de\-com\-po\-si\-tions of a subspace arrangement.
 A path-decomposition of a subspace arrangement is a linearized variant of a branch-decomposition that restricts the subcubic trees to caterpillar trees.
 They defined $B$-trajectories, analogous to $B$-namus of this paper.
 Here are the key technical differences.